The Limits of Single-Model AI

 Building Multi-Agent Systems That Scale

 Multi-agent architecture introduces coordination complexity that must be engineered carefully.
-Isotropic's approach to production multi-agent systems emphasizes four principles: clear agent contracts (defined input/output schemas), stateful orchestration (the system tracks task status across agent handoffs), graceful degradation (failures in one agent don't collapse the pipeline), and comprehensive observability (every agent action is logged with latency, cost, and output quality metrics).
+Isotropic's approach to production multi-agent systems emphasizes four principles: clear agent contracts (defined input/output schemas), stateful orchestration (the system tracks task status across agent handoffs), graceful degradation (failures in one agent don't collapse the pipeline), and full observability (every agent action is logged with latency, cost and output quality metrics).

 Why Multi-Agent System Design Requires Specialized Expertise